subhranshudas/taskapp/README.md

 * User is only authorized for their own user data & tasks data, no one else has access
 * User can sort, filter from the list of tasks for easier access to data
 * Light & Dark Mode
+* User can go to their profile page and update photo & display name.

 ## Database design